JOB TITLE: Museum Technician I

 How to Apply:

-All relevant experience must be included on state application to receive proper credit.
-A resume and cover letter may be submitted along with the completed state application, but will not take the place of the state application.
+All relevant experience must be included on the PD-107 State application form to receive proper credit.
+A resume and cover letter may be submitted along with the completed state application but will not take the place of the state application PD-107.

-A North Carolina State Application Form PD-107 is required.
-A cover letter and resume may also be submitted, but will NOT be accepted in lieu of the NC State Application PD-107 form.
+A North Carolina State Application Form PD-107 is required, and may be downloaded from the NC Office of State Personnel website at https://files.nc.gov/ncoshr/documents/files/pd107ltr-Nov-2020.pdf.
+A cover letter and resume may also be submitted but will NOT be accepted in lieu of the NC State Application PD-107 form.
 Applications which do not include the applicant’s signature are considered incomplete and will not be accepted.

 Mail, fax, or email completed applications to: